FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Special Meeting of the Municipal District of Cappamore-Kilmallock - 5 September 2024.md

 Act, 1990 at Foxhall West, Colmanswell, Co Limerick and the intention to bring the

+Section 183 Notice to Full Council for approval.
+---
-Section 183 Notice to Full Council for approval.--- The report, as circulated, was proposed by Councillor Carey, seconded by Councillor
+The report, as circulated, was proposed by Councillor Carey, seconded by Councillor

 M.Ryan and agreed.